Chemaclass/chemaclass.com/content/blog/2023-01-09-interview-about-xp-and-agile.md

 ![blog-cover](/images/blog/2023-01-09/cover.jpg)

-My interview with **devm.io** regarding Agile and Extreme Programming.
+My written interview with **devm.io** regarding Agile and Extreme Programming.

+Agile is more about HOW you do certain things, rather than WHAT things you do.

 <!-- more -->